Fire Island Pines, New York: Ian Reisner and P. J. McAteer

 In January 2015, the majority of the commercial properties and operating businesses, including the Pavilion and Blue Whale, were purchased at auction by Ian Reisner for $10.1 million in debt and equity.
 At that time, competing operator P. J. McAteer contributed three businesses (Sip & Twirl, Pines Pizza, Pines Bistro & Martini Bar) to the purchasing entity, Outpost Pines, in exchange for a minority equity stake in the new company.
 McAteer is the current operator of the Outpost Pines harbor businesses (Canteen, Pool Bar, Botel, Blue Whale, Bistro, Pizza, Sip & Twirl) with Reisner providing additional financial support.

 Life in the Pines

-While all of Fire Island may have an official year-round population of 310, the summer population swells to much higher levels, especially on weekends.
-In the Pines, the large houses are filled with summer shares and a four-bedroom house can easily contain eight people at a time.
-The population is primarily gay men 20–50 years old.
-It is affectionately referred to as "Chelsea with sand", with reference to one of Manhattan's gayer neighborhoods.
+Fire Island has an official year-round population of 310.
+The summer population is far larger, especially on weekends.
+In the Pines, the large houses are filled with summer shares; a four-bedroom house can contain eight people at a time.
+The population is primarily gay men 20 to 50 years old.
+It is affectionately referred to as "Chelsea with sand", alluding to one of Manhattan's gayer neighborhoods.